harryreagan/ICT-managenet-System/README.md

 ---

-This system is maintained by the Dallas ICT Team (2026) to ensure the operational continuity of all hotel technology services.
+This system is maintained by Harry Smart Technologies  to ensure the operational continuity of all Business technology aspects